 Sexual Violence Against Men – Article from the Legal Service India E-Journal discussing the issue of sexual violence against men in India

 MenEngage Alliance – India – Community campaigns and advocacy working with boys and men for a peaceful society.

 Men Against Violence and Abuse – Provides education, capacity building and awareness for boys and men about gender inequality, discrimination and violence in society.

 Men for Gender Justice (The Azad Foundation) – This program aims to increase knowledge and skills for men to act against violence against women and understand topics like masculinity, gender and patriarchy.

-LGBTQ India Resource – One of the most comprehensive online resources for men with support groups, shelters, publications and a long list of relevant community information and services.
+LGBTQ India Resource – Comprehensive online resource with support groups, shelters, publications and a long list of relevant community information and services